-Medicare beneficiaries can enroll in Medicare Part D plans on a stand-alone basis, or obtain Part D coverage integrated with a Medicare Advantage plan (not all Advantage plans include Part D benefits, but most do).
-Both options are available for purchase (or plan changes) during the annual election period that runs from October 15 to December 7 each year, with the new coverage effective January 1 of the coming year.
+Medicare beneficiaries can enroll in Medicare Part D prescription drug plans on a stand-alone basis, or obtain Medicare Part D prescription drug coverage integrated with a Medicare Advantage plan (not all Medicare Advantage plans include Medicare Part D prescription drug benefits, but most do).
+Both options are available for purchase (or plan changes) during the Medicare Annual Election Period that runs from October 15 to December 7 each year, with the new coverage effective January 1 of the coming year.

 How does Medicaid provide financial assistance to Medicare beneficiaries in Virginia?

 Many Medicare beneficiaries receive financial assistance through Medicaid with the cost of Medicare premiums and services Medicare doesn’t cover – such as long-term care.